top of page

 Someone who consistently fails to express genuine interest or invest effort in the relationship may be avoiding a deeper emotional connection.
 This lack of serious interest might manifest in various ways, such as avoiding meaningful conversations, neglecting to make plans, or not demonstrating a desire to understand and support their partner's goals and aspirations.
 When a person consistently refrains from demonstrating serious interest, it may suggest a reluctance to commit on a deeper level.

-Is he afraid of commitment or just not into me?
+How do I know If he is afraid of commitment or just not into me?

 A couple thinking together